2009 LSU Tigers baseball team: Finals: No. 4 Texas (Game 3)

 After a complete game effort by Jungmann the night before, Texas was hoping sophomore starter Cole Green would be able to put forth a similar effort.
 LSU countered with sophomore ace Anthony Ranaudo who was making his third start in the College World Series.
 LSU was once again the home team, and wasted no time taking the early lead.
 After recording two quick outs, Green hit Blake Dean with a pitch to keep the inning alive.
 Junior Sean Ochinko was up next and singled through the left side.
 First-round draft pick Jared Mitchell stepped to the plate.
 With one swing of the bat he gave the Tigers the early lead sending a 3-run home run over the right field fence.
 In the bottom half of the inning, Ranaudo pitched around 2 singles and a walk to get out of a bases loaded jam with no damage done.
 In the second inning LSU extended their lead to 4–0 after piecing together 3 hits in the inning, but the lead did not last long.

 Texas took advantage of a couple walks and 2 big hits to cut LSU's lead in half, but Texas once again left the bases loaded.
 After neither team scored in the 4th inning, it was once again Texas' turn to bat in the 5th still down 4–2.
 A lead-off single by Cameron Rupp brought the tying run to the plate.
 Kevin Keyes delivered by sending a 2-run home run over the left field bleachers tying the game at 4 runs apiece.

 The top of the 6th inning proved to be the turning point in the game.
 LSU took advantage of 2 walks, 2 hit batters, an error, and 2 hits to score a total of 5 runs.
 LSU now held a 9–4 lead, a lead they would not let go of.
 LSU starter Anthony Ranaudo pitched 5.1 innings, giving up 8 hits, 4 runs, and 5 walks, but still got the win to improve his record to 12–3 on the season.
 Sophomore Chad Jones pitched 1.2 hitless innings while striking out 2 batters.
 LSU would extend their lead to 10–4 after a double, single, and sac fly in the inning.
 Coach Mainieri brought in senior Louis Coleman to pitch the 8th inning.
 Coleman was able to work around a 1-out double to get out of the inning without giving up a run.
 LSU added another run in the 9th off a solo home run by Ochinko to extend the lead to 11–4.
 Coleman was brought back out to finish the game off.
 After a lead-off walk, Coleman struck out the side to secure the victory.

 The victory marked the 6th national championship for LSU baseball, the first since 2000.
-It was also the first championship for head coach Paul Mainieri.
+It was also the only championship for head coach Paul Mainieri.
 LSU finished the season 56–17.